John Fihelly

-John Arthur Fihelly (7 November 1882 – 2 March 1945) was a public servant, politician and rugby union player in Queensland, Australia.
+John Arthur Fihelly (7 November 1882 – 2 March 1945) was a public servant, politician, rugby union & rugby league player in Queensland, Australia.
 He was the Treasurer of Queensland.
 He represented Australia as a professional rugby league footballer and a founder of the Queensland Rugby League.

 Early life

 Fihelly was born in Timoleague, County Cork, Ireland.
 The family emigrated to Australia the following year.
 He was educated at the Petrie Terrace State School and St Joseph's College, Gregory Terrace, until 1895.
 He then joined the post office as a telegraph messenger.
 He eventually transferred to the Department of Trade and Customs.

 Rugby

 Fihelly was a rugby union flanker. and claimed one international rugby union cap for Australia, in 1907.
 He then became one of rugby league football's founding players in Brisbane, being selected to represent Queensland during the 1907–08 New Zealand rugby tour of Australia and Great Britain against the visiting "All Blacks" in what were the first games of rugby league football ever played in Queensland.
 In 1908 he traveled to Britain on the first rugby league Kangaroo tour as assistant manager.

 Fihelly represented Queensland in rugby union 1905–07 against New South Wales.